 Moreton Christian Assembly initially met in a school and was founded on the belief that faithfully holding to the Word of God was of first importance for any church.
 The congregation later moved into its current premises, which were previously used by another fellowship, and fully renovated the building to give it a modern interior.

 More recently, we opened up a new extension to our main hall, enabling us to hold smaller meetings in a cosy environment and to provide better facilities for our Sunday School.

-Throughout its history, the church has been led by Ray Borlase, who was also previously the director of Intercessors for Britain, and the church therefore has significant links with this organisation.
+For almost all of its history until he went to glory, the church was led primarily by Ray Borlase, who was also a past director of Intercessors for Britain; current leader Ashley Thompson is now a co-director of IFB, and the church still has significant links with this organisation.